jgwill/warktext/README.md

 ## About

-WarkText is a simple, elegant, and customizable markdown editor designed with user-friendliness and distribution in mind.
-It's built to be straightforward and accessible, avoiding unnecessary complexity so users of all levels of technical proficiency can easily use it.
+WarkText is a markdown editor designed with simplicity, customizability, and distribution in mind.
+It's built to be straightforward and accessible, allowing users of all levels to easily use it.
+Users can tailor the application to their specific needs, including modifying its appearance, behavior, and functionality.

-The application allows users to tailor its appearance, behavior, and functionality to their specific needs.
-It's built with a focus on distribution, making it easy to share and use by others, which makes it an ideal solution for teams and communities.

-WarkText uses Markdown, a lightweight and easy-to-use markup language, allowing users to format text in a readable and easy-to-write manner.
-This makes it suitable for a wide range of tasks, from note-taking to writing documentation.
+The application uses Markdown, a lightweight and easy-to-use markup language, making it suitable for a wide range of tasks, from note-taking to writing documentation.
+It's designed with a focus on distribution, making it an ideal solution for teams and communities.

 One of the key features of WarkText is its cross-platform compatibility.
-It's designed to work on multiple platforms, including Linux, macOS, and Windows.
-This ensures that users can use the application on their preferred operating system.
+It's designed to work on multiple platforms, ensuring that users can use the application on their preferred operating system.

 ## Intentions